Nathan and Susannah Harris House

-The Nathan and Susannah Harris House is a historic home located at Harrisville, Cecil County, Maryland, United States.
-It is a large two stories high, four bays wide by two rooms deep, stone dwelling constructed in 1798.
+The Nathan and Susannah Harris House is a historic home in Harrisville, Cecil County, Maryland, United States.
+It is a large two-story-high, four-bay-wide by two-room-deep, stone dwelling constructed in 1798.
 The house is representative of the expansion during the 18th century of the Quaker community called the Nottingham Lots.

 The Nathan and Susannah Harris House was listed on the National Register of Historic Places in 1984.